OpenPrinting/ps-printer-app/README.md

   correctly into the output data stream.

 - A Printer Application which does not pass through raw (input format is printer's native format) jobs.
-To assure that always teh PostScript code of the PPD file is inserted into the output stream, we call the printer's native format "application/vnd.printer-specific" which does not exist as input
+To assure that always the PostScript code of the PPD file is inserted into the output stream, we call the printer's native format "application/vnd.printer-specific" which does not exist as input